Swansea Bay: Biomass plans

-A new biomass power station has been approved for construction near the coast at Port Talbot.
+A new biomass power station was approved in 2014 for construction near the coast at Port Talbot.

 Tidal plans

 Swansea Bay (along with the rest of the Bristol Channel) has one of the highest tidal ranges in the world.
 This offers a potential for electricity generation using tidal lagoons.
-A proposal has been put forward by Tidal Lagoon Swansea Bay Ltd. for a tidal lagoon to be constructed.
+Around 2015, a proposal was made by Tidal Lagoon Swansea Bay Ltd for a tidal lagoon.
 The tidal lagoon would be sited just south of the Queen's Dock between River Tawe and River Neath estuaries.
-This project is controversial, partly due to the amount of subsidy required to make the project viable and also because of the potential damage to an AONB and MCZ in Cornwall where Tidal Lagoon Swansea Bay seek to re-open a disused quarry at Dean Point from which to source the rock for the lagoon.
+This project was controversial, partly due to the amount of subsidy required to make the project viable and also because of the potential damage to an AONB and MCZ in Cornwall where Tidal Lagoon Swansea Bay sought to re-open a disused quarry at Dean Point from which to source the rock for the lagoon.

 Wind plans

-In addition to tidal power, construction of an offshore windfarm in the Bay has been approved, but construction has now been deferred owing to the costs involved.
+Construction of an offshore windfarm in the Bay was approved in 2004, but construction was deferred owing to the costs involved.
 The windfarm was to have been sited at Scarweather Sands, about 3 mi off the coast and visible from Porthcawl.